ttm/percolation/README.md

 The usual variables in scripts are: P for percolation, NS for P.rdf.NS for namespace, a for NS.rdf.type, c for P.utils.check, S for social, M for music, V for visuals, n for numpy, p for pylab, r for rdflib, x for networkx

 The file cureimport.py in newtests avoids cluttering the header of the percolation file while hacking framework.
 In using the Python interpreter, subsequent runs of scripts don't reload or raise error with importlib if the prior error was on load.
-Justo load it first: import cureimport, percolation as P, etc.
+Just load it first: import cureimport, percolation as P, etc.

 The variable P.percolation\_graph is a ConjunctiveGraph with all execution state information metadata and translates and with each variable value as value, a bag (unordered, e.g. word sizes) or a collection (ordered, principal components, etc).